Acquired: Originally signed as a free agent on April 20, 2011. Re-signed on Dec. 19, 2012.

 2011: In 16 games (15 starts), he recorded 72 defensive tackles, 13 special teams tackles, three quarterback sacks, three knockdowns and three forced fumbles.
 He had 11 defensive tackles in his first CFL game.
 Sherritt injured his ankle on October 21 in Toronto and was subsequently placed on the injured list.
 He returned to the lineup, starting the West Final where he recorded five defensive tackles and one special teams tackle.
 Sherritt was named the Eskimos and West Division nominee for Rookie of the Year.

-College/Personal: Sherritt played 49 games over four seasons at Eastern Washington.
+College: Sherritt played 49 games over four seasons at Eastern Washington.
 As a senior, he finished the regular season ranked 10th in the FCS with 11.36 tackles per game.
-He had at least 10 tackles in nine straight games, totaled 10 tackles for a loss, including 2.5 sacks, intercepted three passes, broke up four, forced two fumbles, recovered one and had two quarterback hurries.
-He also became the first player in school history with more than 400 career tackles and helped lead his team to the FCS Championship.
-He was named the Big Sky Conference Defensive Player of the Year and won the Buchanan Award as the FSC's top defensive player of the year.
-Sherritt led the FCS with 170 tackles in 2009, and he ranked third in 2010 with 176 (11.5 per game).
-He majored in Health and Fitness.
-In 2006, Sherritt graduated from Pullman High School in Pullman, WA where he played linebacker and running back, helping lead his team to a perfect 14-0 record and the State 2A Championship.
-He also completed in wrestling and track.
-His hometown Washington State Cougars asked him to walk on, but Sherritt headed to Eastern Washington when the Eagles gave him his only scholarship offer.
+He had at least 10 tackles in nine consecutive games, totaled 10 tackles for a loss, including 2.5 sacks, intercepted three passes, broke up four passes, forced two fumbles, recovered one and had two quarterback hurries.
+Sherritt became the first player in school history with more than 400 career tackles and helped lead his team to the FCS Championship.
+He was named the Big Sky Conference Defensive Player of the Year and won the Buchanan Award as the FSC's Top Defensive Player of the Year.
+Sherritt led the FCS with 170 tackles in 2009.
+He ranked third in 2010 with 176 (11.5 per game).